 The subscription price increase feature makes use of price tier groups.
 If set up accordingly, a scheduled job duplicates the latest price tier group and increases the price of all subscription items by the defined percentage value once a year at the defined date.

-For the date, the following options are available by default:
+Price Increase Date, the following options are available by default:

 ||Month and day of the subscription start date|

 ||Month and day of the subscription end date|

 You can add more month/day combinations to the picklist.
 For details, see Adding Price Increase Date Options.